Lansinoh Moms' Club

 5. Let her sleep

 In the early days of breastfeeding, it’s important to breastfeed frequently in order to establish milk supply and ensure that your baby gets enough to eat.
-This can be as frequent as every two hours – day and night - and it’s exhausting.
+This can be as frequent as every two hours – day and night – and it’s exhausting.
 You can help your partner handle this sleep deprivation by taking the baby between feedings and letting her sleep when baby’s sleeping.
-And keep reminding both your partner and yourself that this phase won’t last forever!
+And remind your partner and yourself that this phase won’t last forever!

 6. Manage visitors